DFDLSchemas/ISO8583/README.md

 As a DFDL schema is also a valid XML schema, the DFDL schema also provides a model for for ISO8683 1997 data.

+ISO8583:1 1987 and ISO8583:1 1993 editions of the specification have been superseded by the ISO8583:1 2003 edition.

+ISO Standards can be obtained in PDF or hard copy formats from the ISO store: http://www.iso.org/iso/home/store.htm